AstrobioMike/AstrobioMike.github.io/unix/working-with-files-and-dirs.md

 <hr style="height:10px; visibility:hidden;" />
 ## Working with files
-We will often want to get a look at a file to see how it's structured.
-We've already used a very common tool for peeking at files, the **`head`** command.
-There is also **`tail`**, which prints the last 10 lines of a file:
+We will often want to get a look at a file to see how it's structured or what's in it.
+We've already used one very common tool for peeking at files, the **`head`** command.
+There is also **`tail`**, which prints the last 10 lines of a file by default:

 ```bash
 head example.txt
 tail example.txt
 ```

-This is especially helpful if a file is particularly large, as **`head`** will just print the first ten lines and stop.
+Programs like these can be especially helpful if a file is particularly large, as **`head`** will just print the first ten lines and stop.
 This means it will be just as instantaneous whether the file is 10kB or 10GB.

 Another standard useful program for viewing the contents of a file is **`less`**.
 This opens a searchable, read-only program that allows us to scroll through the document: